 An LLC is a limited liability company whose owners are called "members."
 An LLC may be composed of one or more members: a single-member LLC or a multiple-member LLC.
-(These two types of LLC's are taxed differently, which is why they are differentiated here.)
+(These two types of LLC's are taxed differently, which is why they are separated here.)

 In the same way as any other type of business, an LLC must have one or more individuals who manage the company, acting as the board of directors does in a corporation.
 An LLC may be managed by the members (one member or all the members together), or the LLC may decide to hire a professional manager.
-No state law requires an LLC to be member-managed.
-But which type of manager is better?

 Member-Managed vs. Manager-Managed

 Member-managed LLCs work like this: All members participate in the decision-making process of the LLC.
 Each member is an agent of the LLC and each member has a vote in business decisions.
 Decisions can be made by consensus.
 The members must agree on how to break a tie.
 Each member has the authority to make decisions on behalf of the company in their area of expertise, but contracts and loan agreements must be approved by a majority of the members.

-Manager-managed LLCs relinquish the authority of the members to the manager or managers, who become agents of the company.
+Manager-managed LLCs give the authority of the members to the manager or managers, who become agents of the company.
 A manager may be a member but does not have to be.
 A manager may be another LLC or a corporation unless your state sets restrictions on the types of entities that may be managers of an LLC.